You can have amazing content on your Instagram, but if your follower count is low it can make you feel like people just don’t care.

 Use these features to give your followers something to be excited about.
 Create high quality, engaging content that makes you stand out from your competition.

-In a recent update, Instagram have launched a new feature called “Guides”.
-You can now create longer content of how-to guides (very effective for engagement) using pictures and videos paired with useful tips and advice for your followers.
+You can use Instagram feature’s like “Guides” to create longer content of how-to guides (very effective for engagement) using pictures and videos paired with useful tips and advice for your followers.

 3. Run contests and giveaways

-One of the simplest ways to create engagement and get new followers organically is to encourage your followers to like your post, tag some friends, follow your account and share it on their own profile/story in order to win a prize.
+One of the simplest ways to create engagement and get new followers organically run a contest or a giveaway.
+The simplest format for this is to encourage your followers to like your post, tag some friends, follow your account and share it on their own profile/story in order to win a prize.

 Research has found that Instagram accounts running contests grow 70% faster than those that don’t.
 It’s an excellent and cost-effective way to build brand awareness.

-You can even combine your organic engagement with paid advertising to increase your reach and drive even more engagement!
+You can even combine your organic engagement with paid ads to increase your reach and drive even more engagement!